vinhqdang/collaborative_editing_measurement/README.md

 4. [Cryptpad](https://github.com/cjdelisle/cryptpad)

 # How to use
 The application is provided as Java source code.
-Follows these steps to run the experiment by yourself, with Eclipse as IDE (you can use whatever IDE you prefer)
+Follows these steps to run the experiment by yourself, with Eclipse as IDE (you can use whatever IDE you prefer):
 1. Open Eclipse and import the project.
 2. Inside Eclipse, under 'src' folder, you will see different packages:
   1. general: contains abstract classes